jamestharpe/jamestharpe.com/content/charge.md

 ---
 date: 2021-04-10T15:54:43-04:00
 description: "How force is exerted in electromagnetic field, measured in coulombs"
-tags: [ "electricity", "electrical-engineering", "si-units" ]
+tags: [ "electricity", "electrical-engineering", "si-units", "atoms" ]
 title: "Charge and Coulombs"
 ---